min2ha/ukwa-site/content/target/70747/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# International Congress of Celtic Studies XV, The

 The International Congress of Celtic Studies is the foremost international gathering of scholars researching the languages, literatures and cultural traditions of the Celtic-speaking peoples and is held once every four years.
 The 15th International Congress of Celtic Studies was held at the University of Glasgow from 13-17 July 2015.